How-To Guide: Easy Way To Install A Dock

 There are some steps to undertake to install your new dock and it’s best to have a team with you to do it rather than doing it single-handedly.
 Let’s take a closer look:

 While you’re on the shore, you should install the brackets, foot pads and posts.
+Its easiest to leave dock accessories like cleats and dock ladders to the side and out of the way closer to the end of the project.
 The excavator can help with the posts and you need to ensure that these are as deep as possible to be solid.

 Slide some styrofoam logs under the far end of the section and then float these into the right position.